VideojogosLusofona/color-shape-links-ai-competition/README.md

 AIs should be submitted via email to [colorshapelinks@ulusofona.pt](mailto:colorshapelinks@ulusofona.pt).
 Only one AI is allowed per team, but multiple submissions are encouraged (within reasonable frequency) as the AI is being developed and improved.
-A person may only be affiliated to one team, except for teachers or supervisors of student teams.
+An individual may only be affiliated with one team, except for teachers or supervisors of student teams.
 Upon submission, the submitted code is:

 1. Superficially checked for [rule](#rules-for-the-ai-code) compliance,
    though not otherwise studied or analysed.
 Thorough tests will be performed